karolfaltyn/weather/README.md

    ```bash
    npm install
    ```
+4. Set Up API Key:
+- Paste your actual OpenWeather API key into the `.env.build` file.
+- Rename the `.env.prod` file and rename it to `.env`.

-4. Start the development server:
+5. Start the development server:

    ```bash
    npm start
    ```

-5. 1.
-Open your browser and visit  [http://localhost:3000](http://localhost:3000/)  to view the application.
+6. Open your browser and visit  [http://localhost:3000](http://localhost:3000/)  to view the application.

 ## Usage